-Prior to embedding in rubber, the tyre tags are tested in free-air conditions.
-UHF tyre tags are typically over tuned to frequencies over 1 GHz.
+Before embedding in rubber, the tire tags are tested in free-air conditions.
+UHF tire tags are typically over tuned to frequencies over 1 GHz.
 This makes RF testing a challenge because standard RFID readers operate at frequencies below 1 GHz.

 From the manufacturing standpoint, additional requirements include:

 - test may be performed on trays with a large number of other tags in close proximity;

 - the production flow cannot be slowed down.

 The Voyantic solution is to utilize Tagsurance RFID tester together with the Snoop Pro near field coupling element.
 This enables accurate READ sensitivity tests for the complete dipole tag structure with excellent correlation to far-field performance.